aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

     ```

     !!! note
-        The secrets are referenced from the SiteConfig custom resource (CR) by name.
-The namespace must match the SiteConfig namespace.
         The secrets are referenced from the `SiteConfig` custom resource (CR) by name.
 The namespace must match the `SiteConfig` namespace.

 4. Create a `SiteConfig` CR for your cluster in your local clone of the Git repository: